 Facilities and technology used at the new stadium

 The interior of the Mercedes-Benz stadium features a variety of seating options, including 190 luxury suites and 7,600 club seats.
 The capacity is expandable up to 83,000 seats based on the requirement.
-The stadium also features 24 bars and restaurants, including a technology lounge and a 100-yard bar.
+The stadium also features 24 bars and restaurants, a technology lounge and a 100-yard bar.

-The stadium will feature digital media platforms, including the world's largest 360° HD video halo board, which will provide targeted programmable content to fans.
+The stadium features digital media platforms that include the world’s largest 360° HD video halo board, which provides targeted programmable content to fans.

 The halo board features an LED display spanning 64,000ft².
-With a height of 58ft and a circumference of 1,075ft, the board will provide supplementary camera views and digital content for fans.
+With a height of 58ft and a circumference of 1,075ft, the board provides supplementary camera views and digital content for fans.

-In addition to the halo display, the stadium will feature 12 other LED displays, which will provide live video and replays in club areas, and perimeter displays, as well as energy monitoring equipment and energy-efficient glazing.
+In addition to the halo display, the stadium features 12 other LED displays, which provide live video and replays in club areas and perimeter displays, as well as energy monitoring equipment and energy-efficient glazing.

 The stadium was designed by tvsDesign in collaboration with HOK, Goode Van Slyke Architecture and Stanley Beaman & Sears, while Buro Happold provided engineering services.

-HHRM joint venture (JV) has been awarded a contract to manage the construction of the stadium.
-The JV comprises Holder Construction Co., Hunt Construction Group, H.J.
+The HHRM joint venture (JV) was awarded a contract to manage the construction of the stadium.
+The JV comprised of Holder Construction Co., Hunt Construction Group, H.J.
 Russell & Co. and C.D.
 Moody Construction Co.
 AECOM Hunt served as construction manager in the JV.

 HGOR provided design services for landscaping, pedestrian routes and signage.
-Birdair is working as a contractor for the roof system and facade of the stadium.
+Birdair is responsible for the roof system and facade of the stadium.

 WSP | Parsons Brinckerhoff is providing building services, specialist lighting design and sustainability consultancy services for the project.